Exercise 1

 • What kind of data is in the different slots?

-• Are spots in the tissue?
+• Are all spots within the tissue area?

 The slot colData contains metadata of each of the 14207 spots: